aroberge/avantpy/docs/html/_sources/principles.rst.txt

 **but** in a way that might nonetheless be relatively easy to understand by beginners.

+Translations of **messages** to user, such as simplified tracebacks, are currently implemented (in theory - not much content yet) using a simple Python dictionary for each language, instead of using a standard method such as that provided by pygettext.
+This is probably going to change in once the project's core functionality is completed (probably around version 0.1).

 B. Contributor of "core" code

 Currently, the "core" code does not rely on any "advanced" knowledge of computer science.